MacaylaMarvelous81/MacaylaMarvelous81/README.md

 Please, feel free to contact me by email at <jomarm@jomarm.com>.
 I also accept contributions by email; send me a git bundle or patches, and be sure to indicate what project it's for.
-Since email contacts me directly, keep in mind that other contributors may not be of your work until it's merged.
+Since email contacts me directly, keep in mind that other contributors may not be aware of your work until it's merged.

 Though not a requirement, I would prefer that emails I receive be PGP signed or encrypted.
 My public key is available via WKD or the URL